wak6817/colorscheme-webify/README.md

 ## fonts and nerdfonts

-this project uses nerdfont files for icons and monospace styling. the font files live in the fonts folder and are referenced by the generated css.
+this project uses nerdfont files for icons and monospace styling. the font files live in the fonts folder and are referenced by the generated CSS.

-if you want a different font, you can replace the font urls in the generated css or supply your own font files.
+if you want a different font, you can replace the font urls in the generated CSS or supply your own font files.

 ## quick example